EvaJF/continual_tuto/README.md

 forget previously acquired information when confronted with new information.
 The phenomenon is called *catastrophic forgetting* or *catastrophic interference*, as it is caused by the "interference" of new information with previous information [French, 1999; McCloskey and Cohen, 1989].

 Some works in continual learning take inspiration from neuroscience.
-In particular, the terms of *stability* and *plasticity*, originally introduced to describe biological neural networks [Mermillod et al., 2013;
+In particular, the terms of *stability* and *plasticity*, originally introduced to describe biological neural networks [Mermillod et al., 2013], are also found in the continual learning literature.
-Abraham and Robins, 2005], are also found in the continual learning literature.
-Stability refers to the ability to retain past information, and plasticity to the ability to adapt an existing representation to take new information into account.
+* Stability refers to the ability to retain past information.
+* Plasticity to the ability to adapt an existing representation to take new information into account.

 Stability and plasticity are often presented as two complementary but competing aspects of learning.

+__Vanilla fine-tuning__

 > In `vanilla_expe.py`, we implement the basic framework for learning MNIST classification incrementally (e.g. learning the 10 classes in five steps of 2 classes each instead of learning all 10 classes together).

-* Run the script and compare the final performance with the performance obtained previously with the joint training strategy.
-What happened ?

 ```bash
 python vanilla_expe.py
 ```

+* Run the script and compare the final test accuracy with the one obtained previously with the joint training strategy.
+* In the performance report, look at the matrix which coefficient $(i, j)$ displays $Acc_i^j$, the accuracy of model $\mathcal{M}_i$ on the test samples from $D_j$.
+What happened ?

-If the parameters of a neural network are naively adjusted to the latest training data, a procedure we refer to as vanilla fine-tuning here, the model will overfit to the latest training data and information that was useful for classifying the previous data may be forgotten.
-This corresponds to a high plasticity and low stability of the model, resulting in an abrupt degradation of the model's performance on past data.
+__If the parameters of a neural network are naively adjusted to the latest training data, a procedure we refer to as *vanilla fine-tuning*, the model will overfit to the latest training data and information that was useful for classifying the previous data may be forgotten.__ This corresponds to a high plasticity and low stability of the model, resulting in an abrupt degradation of the model's performance on past data.

 * Compare the training loop of `vanilla_expe.py`with the training loop of `joint_expe.py`.
 In particular, take a look at the following aspects.

-<u>The incremental scenario set-up: </u> Classes are introduced progressively (e.g. 2 at a time).
+<u>Incremental scenario set-up: </u> Classes are introduced progressively (e.g. 2 at a time here).
 ```python
 nb_init_cl = 2
 nb_incr_cl = 2